Yellowstone calls out on silent, frigid winter nights. Do you hear it? Does it give you chills?

 ― Jack London, The Call of the Wild

-Winter is beautiful in Yellowstone as the 2.2-million-acre park is often blanketed by snow and devastatingly beautiful in a way unlike any other time of year.
-It is a season far removed from the hustle and bustle of America’s sixth most visited National Park.
-While 91% of the Yellowstone National Park’s average annual visits are between May and September, only 2.09% of visitation happens between December and February, according to the Park.
+Visitors who brave the sinking temperatures and frozen landscapes are treated to a small slice of time far removed from the hustle and bustle of the four million annual visitors who make Yellowstone America’s sixth most visited National Park.
+In fact, according to records, 91% of the Park’s average annual visits take place between May and September.
+Only 2.09% of visitation happens between December and February.

-What better way is there to end a long frost-biting, yet fulfilling day in the field than by returning to that cozy warm lodge?
-We’ll do exactly that each night while on this tour, leaving camping for another time.
-Here we have a chance to sit by the fire and think about the happenings of the day while editing photos, or simply reveling in the moment.
-Perhaps listening to the sound of a lone wolf coming from far off, someplace.
-Amongst the pines and the dark cold night of Yellowstone, in Winter.
+What better way is there to end a long frost-biting day in the field than by returning to that cozy warm lodge?
+We’ll do exactly that each night, leaving camping for another time.
+Here we have the chance to sit by the roaring fire and think about the happenings of the day while editing photos, or simply reveling at the moment.
+And, if you listen closely, you just might hear a call to your wild.
+Perhaps from that lone wolf, howling amongst the pines and the dark cold night of Yellowstone in Winter.